knennigtri/aem-target-launch-property/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Example launch API for target tutorial
+# Tag property for Target tutorial using APIs
-This is an example postman project for using the Adobe Experience Platform Launch API.
-The example property created is based on the Experience League tutorial: https://experienceleague.adobe.com/docs/experience-manager-learn/sites/integrations/target/overview.html?lang=en.
+This is an postman project to build the tag property created in [Adobe Experience League Target tutorial](https://experienceleague.adobe.com/docs/experience-manager-learn/sites/integrations/target/overview.html?lang=en) using the Launch API.
 This automates the creation of the final launch property for adding target onto an AEM website.

-> Note Adobe Experience Platform **Launch** has been rebranded to Adobe Experience Platform **Tags**.
+> Note: Adobe Experience Platform **Launch** has been rebranded to Adobe Experience Platform **Tags**.
 These terms may be used interchangably throughout this documentation.

 Along with the completed API collection, you can checkout  [requests-and-tips.md](requests-and-tips.md) to learn more about each of the requests and their caveats.